 The best solution?
 Measure, measure again – and even a third time if needed!
 As tedious as this may be, it’s going to pay dividends in the end.
 When measuring, don’t forget to account for the likes of bay windows, radiators, recesses and space which any doors need to open within.
 Another top tip is to use masking tape or similar to effectively ‘chalk out’ the shape of your furniture, where they will sit, how much space they’ll take up and also how much room will be left for you to manoeuvre in.

 Whether you subscribe to feng shui, or just like the idea of order, there’s no denying that the layout of your space directly impacts both the look and feel.

 Our mood is influenced by our environment and surroundings, for instance, many people struggle to concentrate and work in a cluttered environment, and then there’s the old adage of ‘tidy house, tidy mind’.

 Feeling cosy and instilling your own character and personality into a room is key, however, you also need to make sure that your layout and furnishings work together in tandem.
 This will ensure that your interior is not only aesthetically pleasing but a pleasant space in which to live too.

 Did you enjoy our tips and tricks on how to avoid decor regrets?
-For more essential info and handy interior advice, don’t miss our I Love Wallpaper blog page.
-For up-to-date demos and the latest products, follow our team on Facebook, Instagram and Pinterest!
+To get a head start on your next project and for up-to-date demos, and the latest products, follow our team on Facebook, Instagram and Pinterest!